reyestech/Openvas/README.md

 The first resource created for this project was the OpenVAS Vulnerability Management Scanner.
 Specifically, OpenVAS by HOSSTED was utilized with its default developer configuration.
 While OpenVAS was installed, a Windows 10 Pro virtual machine was set up.

 The firewall was turned off to prepare the Windows 10 machine, and outdated versions of Firefox, VLC Media Player, and Adobe Reader were installed.
 The goal was to make the Windows 10 machine intentionally vulnerable.
-The machine was restarted after turning off the firewall and installing the vulnerable software.
+The machine was restarted after the firewall was turned off and the vulnerable software was installed.

 Environment Setup
 > 1. **Add host** → Windows 10 VM’s private IP.